Q: How long will it take for me to graduate?

 Q: What is the World Classics Curriculum?

 A: The World Classics Curriculum is the core of the humanities major.
-Originally developed to provide a well-rounded liberal arts background to students entering with a minimum number of credits, the World Classics Curriculum may also be taken as elective credit.
+Originally developed to provide a well-rounded liberal arts background to students entering with 40-75 credits, the World Classics Curriculum may also be taken as elective credit.

 Q: Do I have to complete an associate's degree to qualify for admission to The Bachelor Degree Completion Program?